Slayer: Legacy

 In particular, the band's 1986 release Reign in Blood has been an influence to extreme and thrash metal bands since its release and is considered the record which set the bar for death metal.
 It had a significant influence on genre leaders such as Death, Obituary, Cannibal Corpse, Morbid Angel and Napalm Death.
 The album was hailed the "heaviest album of all time" by Kerrang!, a "genre-definer" by Stylus, and a "stone-cold classic upon its release" by AllMusic.
 In 2006, Reign in Blood was named the best metal album of the last 20 years by Metal Hammer.
+Writing on the bands impact Revolver noted that "every metal anything black-, death-, grind and otherwise brutal, offensive and nasty that has come since owes an eternal debt of gratitude" to Slayer.
 According to Nielsen SoundScan, Slayer sold 4,900,000 copies in the United States from 1991 to 2013.
+In 2016, the staff of Loudwire named them the fifth best metal band of all time.

-Other groups who cited Slayer among their major influences include Pantera, Testament, Kreator, Body Count, Children of Bodom, Mayhem, Darkthrone, Avenged Sevenfold, Bullet for My Valentine, Trivium, As I Lay Dying, All That Remains, System of a Down, Killswitch Engage, Slipknot, Machine Head, DevilDriver, Lamb of God, Gojira, Behemoth, Evile and Lacuna Coil.
+Other groups who cited Slayer among their major influences include Pantera, Testament, Kreator, Body Count, Children of Bodom, Mayhem, Darkthrone, Avenged Sevenfold, Bullet for My Valentine, Trivium, As I Lay Dying, All That Remains, System of a Down, Killswitch Engage, Slipknot, Parkway Drive, Machine Head, DevilDriver, Hatebreed, Lamb of God, Gojira, Behemoth, August Burns Red, Evile Whitechapel, Lacuna Coil, Unearth, Dope, and Taproot.
 Dave Grohl recalled "Me and my friends, we just wanted to listen to fucking Slayer and take acid and smash stuff."

+In 2019, Paul Brannigan of Kerrang! wrote "Beyond their status as genre pioneers, across a four-decade career the LA quartet have come to embody uncompromised, unapologetic attitude, their catalogue wholly untainted by either industry expectations or commercial success."
+Longtime collaborator Rick Rubin, added that Slayer belonged to a certain group of unique artists who "follow their truth out of time, with no influence of anything else going."